kkrull/javascript-sandbox/Readme.md

 - [Another blog post](http://www.gayadesign.com/front-end/better-javascript-dependency-management-with-browserify/)
   discusses the topic from a server-side perspective, such as would be seen in a node.js / CommonJS environment.

+## Third party libraries

+The simplest approach with third party libraries is to check them in to version control along with source files and reference these files like any other source file.

 ## Items to explore

 - How to get our hands on source for other libraries: explicitly declare in script tags, or use webjars?